 No matter how large or small your bathroom is, you'll want to ensure that the rugs you put down are the ideal options for that space.
 Investing in rugs with plentiful special features could be a smart move.

-That said, it's vital to choose rugs that have the most beneficial features.
-For example, if you're not particularly fond of hi-tech devices, you might want to skip out on that Bluetooth-enabled bath mat.
+That said, choosing rugs with the most beneficial features is vital.
+For example, if you're not particularly fond of hi-tech devices, skip out on that Bluetooth-enabled bath mat.

 How to Place a Small Bathroom Rug

-Now that you're familiar with the points to consider when placing a small bathroom rug, we can quickly touch on the steps you'll want to take.
+Now that you know the points to consider when placing a small bathroom rug, we can quickly touch on the steps you want.
 You can apply the above information to these steps to make things easier.

 To place a small bathroom rug, you'll want to: